NicolaiNisbeth/iHabit-documents/Privacy Policy.md

 Please read this privacy notice carefully as it will help you understand what we do with the information that we collect.

 ## 1. WHAT INFORMATION DO WE COLLECT AND HOW DO WE USE IT?
-The iHabits app collects information necessary for its improvement.
+The iHabit app collects information necessary for its improvement.
 Your data is not shared with any other parties unless you consent to such sharing, or as required by law.
 We may disclose information when required by law or if we believe in good faith that such action is necessary to comply with legal obligations or protect our rights, safety, or property.

 **Usage Information**: We use tracking analytics tools to collect information about how you use the app, such as pages visited, features used, and interactions.
 This information helps us improve the app performance and user experience.
 Analytics data is aggregated and anonymized to protect your privacy.